formancehq/formance-sdk-php/docs/Api/BalancesApi.md

 $ledger = ledger001; // string | Name of the ledger.
 $address = users:001; // string | Filter balances involving given account, either as source or destination.
 $after = users:003; // string | Pagination cursor, will return accounts after given address, in descending order.
+$cursor = aHR0cHM6Ly9nLnBhZ2UvTmVrby1SYW1lbj9zaGFyZQ==; // string | Parameter used in pagination requests.
+Maximum page size is set to 15.
+Set to the value of next for the next page of results.
+Set to the value of previous for the previous page of results.
+No other parameters can be set when this parameter is set.
 $pagination_token = aHR0cHM6Ly9nLnBhZ2UvTmVrby1SYW1lbj9zaGFyZQ==; // string | Parameter used in pagination requests.
 Set to the value of next for the next page of results.
 Set to the value of previous for the previous page of results.
+Deprecated, please use `cursor` instead.

 try {
-    $result = $apiInstance->getBalances($ledger, $address, $after, $pagination_token);
+    $result = $apiInstance->getBalances($ledger, $address, $after, $cursor, $pagination_token);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling BalancesApi->getBalances: ', $e->getMessage(), PHP_EOL;